matrix-org/matrix-authentication-service/docs/setup/installation.md

 /path/to/mas/mas-cli --help
 ```

-**Note for macOS users**: the binaries are not signed, so if the archive is downloaded from a browser, it may be necessary to run `xattr -d com.apple.quarantine mas-cli` to remove the quarantine attribute on the binary.

 ## Using the Docker image

-A pre-built Docker image is available here: [`ghcr.io/matrix-org/matrix-authentication-service:main`](https://ghcr.io/matrix-org/matrix-authentication-service:main)
+A pre-built Docker image is available here: [`ghcr.io/matrix-org/matrix-authentication-service:latest`](https://ghcr.io/matrix-org/matrix-authentication-service:latest)

+The `latest` tag is built using the latest release.
 The `main` tag is built from the `main` branch, and each commit on the `main` branch is also tagged with a stable `sha-<commit sha>` tag.

 The image can also be built from the source: